Johnny Guitar-1954

 Grade: B

-Strait-Jacket is a perfect example of this sub-genre and glamorous Crawford sinks her teeth into this film with gusto, playing an ax-wielding former mental patient, now released to the outside world after a lengthy stay in an insane asylum.
+Strait-Jacket is a perfect example of this subgenre.
+The glamorous Crawford sinks her teeth into this film with gusto, playing an ax-wielding former mental patient who has been released to the outside world after a lengthy stay in an insane asylum.

 William Castle, a popular director of the time, could churn out films quickly and for very little money, a talent marveled at by studios.
 In the cult vein, Castle created Strait-Jacket on a dime and with one of the biggest stars in the world- now slowly in decline.

-Clearly, in “real life”, Crawford felt the role was beneath her, yet one would never know it by the brilliant performance she gives, a performance that makes Strait-Jacket better than it ordinarily would be.
+In “real life,” Crawford felt the role was beneath her, yet one would never know it by the brilliant performance she gives, a performance that makes Strait-Jacket better than it ordinarily would be.

 In a fit of rage, Lucy decapitates them both while a horrified Carol watches.
 Years later, Carol (Diane Baker), now a grown woman, prepares to introduce a recently released Lucy to her intended, Michael, and his affluent parents.

-Living on a remote farm with Lucy’s brother and his wife, strange occurrences begin to happen to both Lucy and Carol- a dastardly child’s song, cut-out faces from a photo album, and “imagined” decapitated heads.
+Living on a remote farm with Lucy’s brother and his wife, Lucy, and Carol experience strange occurrences: a dastardly child’s song, cut-out faces from a photo album, and “imagined” decapitated heads.

-Castle wisely gives Lucy a makeover, from her graying, matronly appearance, to a sexy, youthful appearance reminiscent of her days when the murders occurred.
+Castle wisely gives Lucy a makeover, changing her graying, matronly appearance to a sexy, youthful one reminiscent of her days before the murders.

 Soon, the film, short at one hour and thirty-two minutes, reaches a climax when Lucy appears to begin chopping new victims to bits.
 But is everything as it seems?

-The appeal of Strait-Jacket, as a viewer, is watching Joan Crawford tackle the role.
+As a viewer, Strait-Jacket’s appeal is watching Joan Crawford tackle the role.
 Talented beyond belief, and with expressive eyes and facial features, she owns the role and subsequently the entire film, though Diane Baker is no slouch either.

-Crawford, never one to phone in a performance, at this time in her career was happy with any role she received.
-She gives Lucy both grit and vulnerability so that the audience roots for her.
+Crawford, never one to phone in a performance, was happy with any role she received at this time in her career.
+She gives Lucy grit and vulnerability so that the audience roots for her.

-As the film goes along, we slowly begin to wonder if Lucy is hallucinating, still unstable, or perhaps being set up by someone else.
+As the film progresses, we slowly wonder if Lucy is hallucinating, still unstable, or perhaps being set up by someone else.

-Strait-Jacket is laced with several good scares- as both a grizzled farmhand and a vacationing doctor meet their fates in grisly fashion, the build-up to the kills is quite well done.
-A slamming door, a figure in the shadows, these elements are all used to wonderful effect to elicit suspense.
+Strait-Jacket is laced with several good scares, as a grizzled farmhand and a vacationing doctor meet their fates.
+The build-up to the kills is quite well done.
+A slamming door or a figure in the shadows are all used to tremendous effect and elicit suspense.

 To Castle’s credit, he uses elements of fright to make the film better than the writing is.